Lecostarius/cleanflight/docs/USB Flashing.md

 From this log file, you can see that the NAZE is resulting in a device called "ttyUSB0" and the SPRACINGF3EVO results in a device ttyACM0.

-Sometimes, however, you get a problem and no device ttyACMx or ttyUSB0 will be created.
+Sometimes, however, you get a problem and the freshly created device ttyACMx or ttyUSB0 will be destroyed immediately after creation.
 This may look like this:
 ```
 [ 2776.729734] cdc_acm 1-6:1.0: ttyACM0: USB ACM device
 [ 2777.557676] usb 1-6: USB disconnect, device number 20
 [ 2777.557864] cdc_acm 1-6:1.0: failed to set dtr/rts
 ```

 Should you encounter this problem, it is probably the modem manager service that prevents Ubuntu from creating the device.
-Try killing it, and if that works, you might want to prevent it from restarting at the next reboot:
+Try killing it, and if that works, you might want to prevent it from restarting at the next reboot (here: for Ubuntu):
 ```
 $ sudo systemctl --all | grep -i modem # lets find out the name of the service
   ModemManager.service